0xPolygonMiden/miden-node/docs/src/operator/monitoring.md

 The above would set the general level to `warn`, and the `block-producer` and `rpc` components would be overriden to `debug` and `error` respectively.
 Though as mentioned, it should be unusual to do this.

-### Configuration
+## Configuration

-The OpenTelemetry trace exporter can be enabled by adding the `--open-telemetry` flag to the node's start command:
+The OpenTelemetry trace exporter is enabled by adding the `--open-telemetry` flag to the node's start command:

 ```sh
 miden-node start --open-telemetry node